A seven-step communications checklist

-Armed with a list of categories, review when and how have you communicated with each of them about Covid-19 and your position so far?
+Armed with a list of categories, review when and how have you communicated with each of them about issue?

 When did you communicate?
 What did you say?
 Is it time for an update?

-We don’t mean a random e-shot confirming you’re all over it and safety is your primary concern - we’ve all seen dozens of those now.
-But is there a genuine reason to update?
+We don’t mean a random e-shot just to reassure.
+Is there a genuine reason to update?
 Things may have changed, situations might need to be clarified, reassurance might need to be given.

 Step 3: Review and prepare

 Take each audience and ask “do I need to reach out to this audience now, and if so, why?”

 For some the answer may be ‘yes’ - staff for example will need regular and informal contact.

 Others will be ‘no’ - most audiences only need the occasional contact when you have something to say - otherwise you’ll just be an annoyance.

 Take each separately.
 Their needs will be different and the tone of voice you use may be different for each.

 Step 4: What mechanisms or platforms do I have for reaching out?